 Goldberg, D. L., L. N. Lamsal, C.P.
 Loughner, W. H. Swartz, Z. Lu, D. G. Streets (2017), A high-resolution and observationally constrained OMI NO2 satellite retrieval, Atmos.
 Chem.
 Phys., 17, 11403-11421, https://doi.org/10.5194/acp-17-11403-2017.

-Links to additional manuscripts can be found in his CV, which can be found in the link to the right.
+All publications in which Dan has contributed to can be found in his CV located in the link to the right.